dpaquette/BugTracker.NET/Blog x - JavaScript.md

  </li>
 ```

 You may notice that we've ripped out the call to send_email.
 This is because we'd like to keep our relationship between the elements on the page and the JavaScript actions in the JavaScript file.
 Instead we've put in a data-action attribute as we introduced earlier.
-In the constructor of EditBug we can tie the send_email funciton to this element.
+In the constructor of EditBug we can tie the send_email function to this element.

 ```
  $("[data-action=send-email]").on("click", function () {